aatng-gh/visa-bulletin-dashboard/PLAN.md

 - Locale modules use BCP-47-ish language codes under `src/locales/`.
 - Node scripts live in `scripts/` and use kebab-case filenames.
 - Cached bulletin files use `data/YYYY-MM.json`.

+## UI Components

+The dashboard uses a small set of lightweight, shadcn-inspired primitives under `src/components/ui/`.
+These are intentionally minimal wrappers around native elements (using `cn()` for class merging and `class-variance-authority` only where variants are needed).
+They are **not** full shadcn/ui ports.

 ## Data Range